hthiyaga/IPL-Data-Analysis/README.md

     groups.
 I **sorted** the categorical attribute based on number of wins by each team from **highest to lowest** to show the successfull teams in IPL history.

 * **Mark** - Line
-* **Channel** - Vertical spatial position for quantitaive and horizontal spatial position for categorical
+* **Channel** - Vertical spatial position for quantitaive and horizontal spatial position for categorical.
 * **Color** - Used hex color **#065A53** intially for all the bars and **#B2EDB7** is used when it is hovered.
 I selected two different colors to show the difference between the move hover and normal chart.